MSMEs are the backbone of our economy. Covid-19 relief measures can help the Atmanirbhar Bharat dream come true by empowering these MSMEs.

-To protect us from the dangers of hyper-globalisation, we need to decrease our dependence on imported goods and services as well as increase the consumption of locally produced goods and services.
+To protect us from the dangers of hyper-globalization, we need to decrease our dependence on imported goods and services as well as increase the consumption of locally produced goods and services.

-If all of us follow this principle, it will lead to an ‘Atmanirbhar Bharat.‘ This will insulate us from the risks of hyper-globalisation.
+If all of us follow this principle, it will lead to an ‘Atmanirbhar Bharat.‘ This will insulate us from the risks of hyper-globalization.

 What is MSMEs?